dayvonjersen/linguist/README.md

 You can blame that and/or the amateurish tokenizer I wrote for any inaccurate results.

 See cmd/l for a reference implementation command-line tool.

+## Known Issues

+1. Using the bayesian classifier should be treated as a last ditch effort, unless you have massive amounts of code on which to train the classifier.
+Right now it often gives erroneous results and seems to have an unhealthy affinity for the [M language](https://enwp.org/M_programming_language_(disambiguation))

+ - more/better programming language sample data

+ - find a way to embed the classifier into this package rather than rely on filesystem or hosted 3rd parties

+2. I added mimetype detection to this so that you can prevent feeding the classifier giant gobs of binary data with no hope of getting a valid answer.
+However:

+ - mimetypes have no associated "language", even though mimetypes like text/x-perl exist... (need to make an associative list)

+ - mimemagic support works on my machine<sup>tm</sup> currently (need to ensure cross-platform)

+3. It's possible for known file extensions to have multiple associated languages, see the source for DetectFromFilename in linguist.go

+ - Should be able to pass "hints" to DetectFromContents and sort through the `scores` value returned by bayesian.Classifier.GetLogScores

 ###### [godocdown](https://github.com/robertkrimen/godocdown) >> README.md
 # linguist